jakir-ruet/ansible-server-configuration-master/README.md

    apt install python3-argcomplete
    activate-global-python-argcomplete3
 ```
-For allow nodes into the absible server, create a group on 'hosts' file.
+To allow nodes into the ansible server, create a group on the 'hosts' file.
 A group show as follows;
 ``` bash
    nano /etc/ansible/hosts
 ```